-Your borrower found a great deal on a foreclosure property and now they’ve come to you for a mortgage.
-There are a couple things to keep in mind.
+So, your borrower found a great deal on a foreclosure property.
+Now they’ve come to you for a mortgage.

-Ideally, as a broker, your first call should be to your lender of choice for guidance, since not all MIC’s will offer this and if they do, each may have different requirements.
+Ideally, as a broker, your first call should be to your lender of choice for guidance and information.
+Not all MIC’s will offer this type of lending and if they do, may each have different requirements and stipulations.